The Management of Safeguarding at First Base Ipswich Academy

 The designated safeguarding lead

 The designated safeguarding lead (DSL) at First Base Ipswich Academy is Stacey Laws.
-The deputy designated safeguarding leads (DDSLs) at First Base Ipswich Academy are Mark Winston and Margarita Baxter.
+The deputy designated safeguarding leads (DDSLs) at First Base Ipswich Academy are Claire Hargrave and Tanya Gray.

 - We have in addition deputy designated safeguarding leads (DDSLs) across our settings.
 These have all been trained to the same standard as the lead DSL.
 Their training is updated every 2 years in line with statutory guidance.